barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 > Huang-po stepped forward and said, "As you say, the old man missed the turning word and was reborn as a fox five hundred times.
 What if he had given the right answer __each time__ he was asked a question -- __what would have happened then__?"

 How many times does one have to answer that question?
-The answer is not the issue here, the answer did not cause old Paichang to be reborn five hundred times as a fox.
+The answer is a distraction, a reflection in the water.
+The answer old Paichang gave has nothing to do with him being reborn five hundred times as a fox.
 There is no relationship between that cause and that effect.

 ## Dogen's slap